AKROGIS/Facility-Processing/New Schema Migration/Editing Facilities.md

 Update Metadata
 ---------------
-It is a judgement call as to wether or not the changes in this version warrant a new processing step in the lineage.
+It is a judgement call as to whether or not the changes in this version warrant a new processing step in the lineage.
 It also seems like a good idea to update the _update date_.